fsoudijn/temperature_conversion/docs/project-intro.md

 This project is used to convert temperatures between different units.

-There are so far Kelvin, Celsius and Fahrenheit included
+There are so far Kelvin, Celsius and Fahrenheit included.